-- Notify the nearest embassy or consulate of the foreign national's country, without delay, of the person's arrest or detention by faxing the appropriate notification form.
-If no fax confirmation is received, a telephonic notification should be made and documented. - 2.
-Tell the foreign national that this notification has been made and inform him/her without delay that he/she may communicate with his/her consular officers. - 3.
-Forward any communication from the foreign national to his/her consular officers without delay. - 4.
-Document all notifications to the embassy or consulate and retain the faxed notification and any fax confirmation for the inmate's file.
+- 2. Tell the foreign national that this notification has been made and inform them without delay that they may communicate with their consular officers. - 3.
+Forward any communication from the foreign national to their consular officers without delay. - 4.
+Document all notifications to the embassy or consulate and retain the faxed notification and any fax confirmation for the incarcerated person's file.

-Members should never discuss anything with consulate personnel beyond the required notifications, such as whether the inmate is requesting asylum.
+Members should never discuss anything with consulate personnel beyond the required notifications, such as whether the incarcerated person is requesting asylum.
 Requests for asylum should be forwarded to the Shift Supervisor.